calvincertuche/sms-bot/README.md

 pip install flask
 ```

 **Packages/Modules:** The following packages and modules will be required to run this application.
-In your terminal, exexcute the install for each:
+In your terminal, execute the install for each:

 - Telnyx Python SDK
 ```